TristanSalles/EarthSurface/docs/tectonics.rst

 Plate tectonics refresher
 ---------------------------

-Plate tectonics is the grand unifying theory in geology.
-It gets that title because many topics in geology can be explained, in some way, by the movement of tectonic plates.
+Plate tectonics is the fundamental mechanism that drives geological processes in the geosphere.
+Plate tectonic theory is based on an understanding of the Earth's internal structure, the different types of tectonic plates and plate boundaries, and the driving forces of plate movements.
+The occurrence of earthquakes and volcanoes, the distribution of different rock types, and the Rock Cycle, as well as the processes of mountain building, continental rifting and seafloor spreading, can be concisely explained by plate tectonic processes.

 Tectonic plates are composed of Earth’s crust and the uppermost, rigid portion of the mantle.
 Together they are called the lithosphere.
 Earth’s crust comes in 2 _flavours_: **oceanic** and **continental**.

 .. figure:: images/crust.png
    :scale: 35 %